ddnexus/pagy/README.md

 - Added the docker development environment to ease contributions
 - Big code restyling: the code is simpler, more readable and verbose with yet improved performance.
 - All the public helpers accept optional keyword arguments (see the [Changelog](CHANGELOG.md#version-440))
-- New [standalone extra](http://ddnexus.github.io/pagy/extras/standalone) to use pagy without any request object, nor Rack environment/gem, nor any defined `params` method, even in the irb/rails console without any app or config.
+- New [Pagy::Console](https://ddnexus.github.io/pagy/api/console) and [standalone extra](http://ddnexus.github.io/pagy/extras/standalone) to use pagy without any request object, nor Rack environment/gem, nor any defined `params` method, even in the irb/rails console without any app or config.

 ## Comparison with other gems